 The English cocker spaniel is cheerful, playful and thrives on companionship and being part of the family.
-It does require significant exercise.
+He does require significant exercise.

 Male: 26-32 lbs.